The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - Your Twilio Account SID (Your unique ID starting with “AC” that you can find on the main dashboard in Twilio Console).

-- Add your service address that matches your phone number(s) locality here.
+- Add your local service address here.
 Then, please share the associated link(s) that start with "AD" for us to connect your phone number(s) to the correct address.

 Additional Requirements for Geographic Numbers

 Additionally, before submitting a port request there are some documents required by the compliance regulations.
 You can see the full list here.